servrox-solutions/panana-predictions/README.md

 - [Team](#team)
 ## Introduction

-Panana Predictions is a decentralized platform that enables users to **create their own markets** and **predict the future prices** of various assets.
+Panana Predictions is a decentralized platform that enables users to **create their own markets** and **predict the future prices** of various assets, as well as the **outcomes of future real-world events**, such as sports or politics.
 By offering a simple and engaging way for users to participate in prediction markets directly through **Telegram**, we aim to make decentralized finance **accessible to everyone**.

 ## Key Features